Warragul: 13/2/2023 and 11/7/2023

 By studying a Diploma of Nursing, you’ll gain advanced skills to work in the modern healthcare environment, performing clinical assessments, looking after people with complex needs, monitoring and administering medications, and applying theory and findings to your practice.

-Taught on campus for a period of 18-months, you’ll be guided by our expert teachers who will support your learning every step of the way, increasing your confidence and giving you a head start when it comes to employment.
+Taught on campus, you’ll be guided by our expert teachers who will support your learning every step of the way, increasing your confidence and giving you a head start when it comes to employment.

 At the end of this course, you can find yourself working in a number of settings, such as aged care, acute surgical and medical wards, mental health, rehabilitation and community health.
 Your pathway is entirely up to you, there really are no limits!

 And if you want to take your studies further, you can!
 Why not study a Bachelor of Nursing (offered at Federation University), or a Bachelor of Paramedical Science (not offered at TAFE Gippsland).
 Both these courses will give you specialised skills and enhance your employment opportunities while you continue working in an industry you love.